architech-boards/brancaboard/source/mainfunc.rst

  STM_EVAL_COM_2_Init(&USART_InitStructure);

-**This function is not used**, but I left it because it can be useful for some future application.
+**This function is not used**, but I left because it can be useful for some future application.

 The function below is used for find: pBuffer2 in pBuffer1.
 First is searched the first character of pBuffer2 in pBuffer1.
-Next the comparation continue until the end of the length of pBuffer2 or at the first difference from the two buffer.
+Next the comparisons continue until the end of the length of pBuffer2 or the first difference of the two buffers.

 ::